If you haven’t tapped into YouTube’s educational treasures, you don’t know what you’re missing.

 The FluentU Portuguese program is still in development, so stay tuned for upcoming announcements!

 Babbel boasts that it’s able to get learners to speak various languages, including Portuguese, fast.
 They have a YouTube channel in English, but if you want more Portuguese practice, why not go to their Portuguese channel, where you can find the same videos, only with descriptions and subtitles in Portuguese?

 Their videos cover different languages in a fun, informative manner—for instance, their comparison of Brazilian and European Portuguese uses puppets to drive their point home.
 While you’re at it, check out their series about a gringo trying to learn Portuguese while visiting Rio, and this funny video featuring a few tricky-to-pronounce Portuguese words.

 If you love all of these great videos, then you’ll probably want to consider studying with the full Babbel Portuguese program.
 The main focal areas of this course are lesson modules, vocabulary practice and social learning (where you can hook up with friends and fellow learners online).
 Speech recognition technology helps get pronunciations on point.
 Learners choose from a variety of topics, ranging from business to travel, among other things.

 Phew, that’s a lot of media to go through!
-Luckily, most of these videos are of a snackable size–whether you want to taste a few morsels or sink your teeth into something more substantial, it’s completely up to you.
+Luckily, most of these videos are snack sized—whether you want to taste a few morsels or sink your teeth into something more substantial, it’s completely up to you.

 Like every other online resource, you should always try things out to see where they fit in with your learning.
-Have fun exploring these videos, and don’t forget to keep an eye out for FluentU’s other incredible resources for Brazilian and European Portuguese language learners!
+Have fun exploring these resources for learning Portuguese with videos, and don’t forget to keep an eye out for FluentU’s other incredible resources for Brazilian and European Portuguese language learners!